Why young eastern German voters support the far-right AfD | DW | 11.06.2021

-If Germany's recent regional election had been decided by young people,the far-right AfD would have won.
-The old East German identity has been inherited by a new generation that doesn't mind a few racist politicians.
+If Germany's recent regional election had been decided by young people, the far-right AfD would have won.
+The East German identity has been inherited by a new generation, some of whom don't mind a few racist politicians.

 Kerstin Völkl, political scientist and election researcher in Saxony-Anhalt's biggest city, Halle, noticed that the AfD appeared to have a better strategy for young voters.
 "They tried to create a 'caring' image, that they were trying to get closer to young people's problems," she told DW.